ask the MB

 --Ben

 A: There most certainly is.
-In fact, we chalked up John McCain's loss last November to deficient sleeve-rolling (as well ironic over-accessorizing).
+In fact, we chalked up John McCain's loss last November to deficient sleeve-rolling (as well as ironic over-accessorizing).

 First, placement: you want to put them up past your elbows, like you're ready to give blood.
 Second, how you get there is crucial.
 A repetitive push-and-roll technique is required.
 As you turn the sleeve, simultaneously push it up your arm and repeat until it's past your elbow to achieve the perfect amount of artful dishevelment.